Grim Pickings: Production

 The novel is set in the New South Wales Blue Mountains, but the film was shot in the Adelaide Hills.
 The miniseries was produced by the South Australian Film Corporation and aired on the Nine Network.
 The miniseries was released on DVD by Umbrella Entertainment in 2021.

 The miniseries is largely faithful to the novel.
 However the character of Verity is portrayed quite differently.
 She is blonde rather than brunette, and a more extroverted and confident figure on screen.
 Rodney is the only character from the novel who was removed from the miniseries.
 Inspector Toby is a handsome character in the books who ultimately becomes a love interest to Verity; in the miniseries, this role is taken by Det.
 Con McClinchy, with Toby becoming an older and very eccentric figure.

+Reception

+Stephen Knight in the Sydney Morning Herald writes "Visually re-presented as it is in a form very faithful to a fine novel, Grim Pickings is a triumph for Liddy Clark, a well-deserved outlet for Jennifer Rowe, and a source of thoughtful enjoyment for an audience that may, from early accounts of good sales overseas, become world-wide."
+Also in Sydney Morning Herald Marion MacDonald says "Grim Pickings, the book, was a neat and lively whodunnit.
+Grim Pickings, the mini-series, was a drab and messy whocares."
+Barbara Hooks of the Age says "The director, Ricardo Pellizzeri, has labored the comic relationship between the mandatory amateur sleuth (Liddy Clark) and the clod-hopping plod (Max Cullen).
+The result is an uneasy spoof in which the suspects (every other member of the cast) begin to behave as if being accused of the dastardly deed is just another jolly jape in a week frittered away on Auntie's farm."